mxcfb/Interest-Rate-Models/README.md

 Futures are similar to FRAs: If $\text{Fut}(t,T) = 100(1-L(t,S,T))$, then both contracts make the exact same payment.
 If LIBOR rises over the period $[t,S]$, FRA would be the better contract to have entered (better to pay later); if LIBOR drops, futures would be the better (better to receive earlier).
 However, if LIBOR rises, the purchaser of the future will finance the losses paid to the exchange at a higher rate; if LIBOR drops, the purchaser of the future will reinvest the profits received from the exchange at a lower rate.

+---

-Standard Credit Support Annexes (CSAs):
+Consider FRAs with Standard Credit Support Annexes (CSAs):
 - Type of collateral: cash.
 - Currency of collateral: locally specific to the product.
 - Thresholds: zero, exchange on any liability.